 After each migration, you can view a summary of the migrated data by downloading your Data Migration Report.
 This interactive report can help you quickly identify discrepancies in the migrated data.

-You can use the pre-migration data counts in your Implementation Workbook to quickly compare the data in Arbor with your old system.
+You can use the pre-migration data counts in your Onboarding Workbook to quickly compare the data in Arbor with your old system.

 Migration Data Counts

-Your Implementation Workbook has a list of recommended data counts to perform in Arbor.
+Your Onboarding Workbook has a list of recommended data counts to perform in Arbor.
 This is a great way to identify discrepancies between the two datasets.
-You should make any changes in your existing system ahead of your second dummy data run or final migration.
+You should make any changes in your existing system ahead of your final migration.

 In these videos, we'll show you how to find the data needed for these counts in Arbor.